-Net premiums grew \$21.0 million, or 17.8%, during the current quarter as compared to the same period in 2005.
-This premium growth was primarily the result of continued increases in the volume of business in Australia, Japan and Korea.
-Due to continued growth in its group business, premiums in Australia increased by \$8.2 million in the first quarter of 2006 as compared to the first quarter of 2005.
-Premium levels are significantly influenced by large transactions and reporting practices of ceding companies and therefore can fluctuate from period to period.
+Net premiums grew \$43.2 million, or 31.9%, in the current quarter, and \$88.1 million, or 22.1%, for the nine months ended September 30, 2006, as compared to the same periods in 2005.
+This premium growth was primarily the result of continued increases in the volume of business in Japan, Korea and Taiwan.
+Collectively, for these three locations net premiums increased by \$39.3 million in the third quarter of 2006, and \$75.4 million for the nine months ended September 30, 2006, as compared to the same periods in 2005, primarily due to the growth in business with significant clients.
+Premium levels are significantly influenced by large transactions and reporting practices of ceding companies and can fluctuate from period to period.

-A portion of the premiums for the segment during the first quarter of each year presented is due to reinsurance of critical illness as a stand alone benefit, or as an accelerated benefit on a life insurance policy.
-This coverage provides a benefit in the event of a death from, or the diagnosis of, a defined critical illness.
+A portion of the net premiums for the segment in each period presented represents reinsurance of critical illness coverage.
+This coverage provides a benefit in the event of the diagnosis of a pre-defined critical illness.
 Reinsurance of critical illness in the Asia Pacific operations is offered primarily in Australia and Korea.
-Premiums earned from this coverage totaled \$11.7 million during the first quarter of 2006, and \$15.9 million during the first quarter of 2005.
+Net premiums earned from policies including this coverage totaled \$12.6 million and \$47.4 million for the third quarter and first nine months of 2006, respectively, compared to \$12.2 million and \$46.5 million for the comparable prior-year periods.

-Foreign currencies in certain significant markets, particularly the Australian dollar and the Japanese Yen, began to weaken against the U.S. dollar during the first quarter of 2006.
-The overall effect of changes in local Asia Pacific segment currencies was a decrease of approximately \$5.8 million in the first quarter 2006 net premiums compared to 2005.
+Foreign currencies in certain significant markets, particularly the Australian dollar and the Japanese Yen, began to weaken against the U.S. dollar in 2006, as compared to the same periods in 2005.
+However, the Korean Won has generally strengthened throughout the nine months ending September 30, 2006 as compared to the same period of 2005.
+The overall effect of changes in local Asia Pacific segment currencies was an increase in net premiums of approximately \$1.7 million in the third quarter of 2006, but a decrease in net premiums of approximately \$7.2 million for the nine months ended September 30, 2006 as compared to the same periods in 2005.

-Net investment income increased \$1.8 million in the current quarter compared to the prior-year quarter.
+Net investment income increased \$1.6 million in the current quarter compared to the prior-year quarter, and \$4.9 million for the nine months ended September 30, 2006 compared to the nine months ended September 30, 2005.
 This increase was primarily due to growth in the invested assets in Australia, along with an increase in allocated investment income.
 Investment income and investment related gains and losses are allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support the segment business volumes.
 Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.

-Other revenues increased by \$2.1 million for the first quarter of 2006, as compared to the same period in 2005.
-The primary source of other revenues during the first quarter of 2006 was fees from three financial reinsurance treaties in the Japan market.
-Other revenue in the first quarter of 2005 includes the effects of the recapture of a significant client treaty in Hong Kong.
+Other revenues increased by \$0.5 million for the third quarter of 2006, as compared to the same period in 2005, and increased by \$2.1 million for the nine months ended September 30, 2006, as compared to the same period in 2005.
+The primary source of other revenues in 2006 has been fees from financial reinsurance treaties.